Know Sure Thing Indicator – How to Identify Divergences and False Signals

 Like other technical indicators, the KST also has divergences.

 If the prices are falling while the KST indicator is rising, there is a bullish KST divergence.
-This indicates that the stock would recover if the KST indicator has confirmed a bullish trend.
-The below example would show you how the bullish KST divergence works.
+This indicates that the stock is likely to recover in the near future.
+The below chart example demonstrates how the bullish KST divergence works.

-This is the 5-minute chart of Citigroup from June 13th to June 15th, 2016.
-The trend we have indicated in the blue line is the place where the KST indicator is rising post a crossover.
+This is the 5-minute chart of Citigroup from June 13th to June 15th.
+The blue line indicates where the KST is rising post a crossover.
 However, the price was falling during the same period, showing divergence.

 Similarly, if the stock price is rising while the KST indicator is falling there is a bearish KST divergence.